 Ember opened her mouth but Isa put up a hand.
-Her eyes flashed gold, she tilted her head back and gave the most perfect howl ever.
+Her eyes flashed gold as she tilted her head back and gave the most perfect howl ever.
 Romero and the other wolves instantly responded.
-Soon everybody joined in, even Mace and Tristin.
+Soon, everybody joined in, even Tristin.

 “Got it,” Quinn said.
 “That’s going in his baby book.”

-Ember rolled her eyes but she felt a lightness she didn’t often feel anymore.
+Ember rolled her eyes but she felt a lightness she didn’t often experience anymore.
 “Okay, I’m starving.
 Let’s eat.”